Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 ## Metric type filtering, optional values are counter, gauge, histogram, summary

-# By default, only counter and gauge types are collected
+# By default, only counter and gauge types of metrics are collected

 metric_types = ["counter", "gauge"]